-Key Bladderwrack and sea moss benefits include supporting healthy thyroid function.
-They are also attributed with being a great source of minerals, and being necessary for healthy hair, skin and nails.
-Without the vitamins and minerals they bring to the table, you will need to consider other sources.
+The key Bladderwrack and Sea Moss benefits most people tend to come across online include supporting healthy thyroid function and weight loss.
+These two seaweeds are also attributed with being a great source of minerals, and being necessary for supporting healthy hair, skin and nails.

-But that’s not all.
-We’re going to take a closer look at how Bladderwrack and sea moss play a part in your post workout recovery.
+Let’s take a closer look at how Bladderwrack and Sea Moss benefits play a part in your post workout recovery.

 Hitting the gym is a great way to stay in shape.
 But it’s not just about the weights you lift or how long you can plank for.
 Often overlooked, and underrated is the recovery process.